SofiBretz/To-Do-List/README.md

 # To-Do-List

->To Do List, creating modules on javascript using webpack.
+>To Do List, creating modules on javascript using webpack, localStorage and adding dynamic event listeners.

 ![screenshot]()

-The main goal of this project is understanding of the benefits of modularized code as well as the ability to set up a javascript application made of different modules using webpack.
+The main goal of this project is understanding of the benefits of modularized code as well as the ability to set up a javascript application made of different modules using webpack and localStorage to persist the website data.

 ## Built With